List of After Dark editions

 After Dark is a British late night television discussion programme, produced by Open Media.
 It was broadcast weekly on Channel 4 between 1 May 1987 and 6 April 1991, and returned with various specials between 1993 and 1997.
-The programme ran again weekly for a single season in 2003 on the BBC.
+The programme ran again weekly for a single series in 2003 on the BBC.
 Here follows a complete list of all editions, with dates of live transmission and the names of all guests and hosts.
+More detail of individual episodes is contained in this article on the production company's website.